 Yet another historic architectural gem in Cienfuegos, the Palacio del Valle at the end of the Malecón is an absolutely stunning building, making a visit one of the best things to do in Cienfuegos by far.
 With its unique mix of architectural styles, it’s totally unique to almost anything else you’ll see in Cuba.

-While the ornate exterior is itself worth countless photos, don’t skip out on taking a tour of the interior of the palace!
-Both the interior and the exterior are quite well preserved, and the palace’s countless room and salons are just as ornate as the exterior portends!
+While the ornate exterior is worth countless photos, don’t skip out on taking a tour of the interior of the palace!
+Both the interior and the exterior are quite well preserved, and the palace’s countless rooms and salons are just as ornate as the exterior portends!